digiltd/oh-rtd-test/jointSPACE-Binding.md

 In order to set the mode use as a jointspace-command `ambilight.mode.X`

 ### Ambilight Color
+**In order to set the color, the ambilight mode has to be set to `manual` first**

+Please refer to the examples below in order to see how to setup different ambilight pixel combination.

 #### Layer
 The ambilight pixels are grouped in different layers, for example `left` for all left pixels.
 In order to find out which layers are supported goto `http://<ip-adress>:1925/1/examples/ambilight/ambilight.html` or refer to [here](http://jointspace.sourceforge.net/projectdata/documentation/jasonApi/1/doc/API-Method-ambilight-cached-POST.html)